AngleProtocol/angle-docs/core-module/lending.md

 ## ✖️ Multiplier Effect For SLPs

 Thanks to the lending strategies, SLPs get rewards not only from their capital, but also from that of Users and HAs.
-This allow them to get potentially higher yield than if they were farming only with their capital.
+This allows them to get potentially higher yield than if they were farming only with their capital.
 More info in the SLP page below.

 {% content-ref url="standard-liquidity-providers/" %}
 [standard-liquidity-providers](standard-liquidity-providers/)